IceGawd/VoltageDimentionalReduction/highLevelDocs/VoltageCalculation.md

 ```
 row_sums = full.sum(axis=1, keepdims=True)
-weights = full / row_sums
+probabilties = full / row_sums
-return np.identity(weights.shape[0]) - weights
+return np.identity(probabilties.shape[0]) - probabilties
 ```

 ## compute_voltages

 Everything done in **calcResistanceMatrix** is all the setup that has to be done before we get the landmark.
 This doesn't mean that the matrix calculated is the matrix we will use to get $x = A^{-1}b$.
 First we need to locate all of the constrained nodes, which in the specific uses of this project are just the ground and chosen landmark, and then we remove them.
 We do this because we don't need to calculate voltages for nodes with a set voltage.
 We then calculate the b vector [as explained here](#problem-setup).
+Note that we subtract the landmark contributions instead of adding them.
+This is because the weights matrix we're using is actually $I - P$, not just $P$.
+To recover the effect of $P$, we use ``-weights`` which is $P - I$.
+Since the identity matrix $I$ only has nonzero entries on the diagonal, we can interpret ``-weights`` as $\approx P$ for all off-diagonal elements.
+The diagonal entries do not matter here, as they correspond to self-connections, and the constrained landmarks are excluded from the solve step anyway.

 ```
 b = np.zeros(n)